TimalkaK/Kirie-Website/README.md

 # Kirie-Website
-A dummy service-based website using HTML, CSS and JavaScript
+A dummy service-based website using HTML, CSS and JavaScript written in 2021